zchee/golang-wiki/Modules.md

 A module is defined by a tree of Go source files with a `go.mod` file in the tree's root directory.
 Module source code may be located outside of GOPATH.

-All of the packages in a module share a common prefix -- the *module path*.
-The `go.mod` file defines the module path via the `module` directive.
-For example, if you are defining a module for two packages `example.com/my/thing/foo` and `example.com/my/thing/bar`, the first line in your `go.mod` file typically would be `module example.com/my/thing`.

-Module files may include comments and will look familiar to a Go programmer.
-Here is an example `go.mod` file:
+`go.mod` files may include comments and will look familiar to a Go programmer.
+Here is an example `go.mod` file defining the module `github.com/my/thing`:

 ```
-module github.com/my/module/v3
+module github.com/my/thing

 require (
     github.com/some/dependency v1.2.3